 The distress usually manifests in a few ways.
 Intense fear and anxiety are par for the course; sometimes there’s also fainting.
 The fainting component, caused by a sudden drop in blood pressure (vasovagal syncope), can be genetic.

-Pediatric emergency physician and pain researcher Amy Baxter determined that some cases of needle fear can be traced back to a traumatic childhood event.
+Dr. Amy Baxter, a pediatric emergency physician and pain researcher, determined that some cases of needle fear can be traced back to a traumatic childhood event.
 The more vaccines a child between the ages of 4 and 6 received in a single medical visit, Baxter found, the more likely they were to report a fear of needles five years down the line.

 Reactions from parents and doctors also contribute to needle fears in kids.
 If a doctor, for instance, claims that a needle “won’t hurt a bit” and then that needle does hurt a bit, the child might lose trust in the pro holding it.
 Additionally, if parents are nervous, children can absorb their anxiety.